ximenafernandez/ximenafernandez.github.io/_work-experience/cammesa.md

 ---

 <h3>Specialist in Mathematical Modeling.</h3>
-<p>I was part of the project of optimization of energetic resources, developing mixed linear programming models and stochasticdynamical programming models.
-I also designed a model forprediction of demand of electric energy in Argentina.
-I used machine learning, combinatorial optimization and statisticaltools.
+<p>I was part of the project of optimization of energetic resources, developing mixed linear programming models and stochastic dynamical programming models.
+I also designed a model for prediction of demand of electric energy in Argentina.
+I used machine learning, combinatorial optimization and statistical tools.
 I developed software in Python,  Fortran and VisualBasic.
 I used as input the historical data of electric production and demand, as well as external meteorological and economica lfeatures that had latent predictive qualities for this problem.</p>